ai-singapore/ai-group-question-ryzalk/README.md

 # Submission

 To submit your assignment, have your team member with repo access commit your team's code/files/docs back into the repository.

+Things to submit:

+* Project Log (what you did/how you did it/etc)
+* Resources accessed
+* Development/Thought Processes
+* Any code and artefacts
+* Slide decks

 If you are using Google Slides or other online presentation tool, please ensure your presentation is open to the public and add your link below:

 My Presentation link: ???